temporalio/proposals/ruby/sdk-phase-2.md

 * We will extract the thread pool from `Temporalio::Worker::ActivityExecutor::ThreadPool` to `Temporalio::Worker::ThreadPool` (and have activity executor use it).
 * `Temporalio::Worker::WorkflowTaskExecutor` will exist with two implementations
+  * `Temporalio::Worker::WorkflowTaskExecutor::Ractor` that runs workflows as Ractors.
+    * This is the default workflow task executor for workers at this time.
+See "Ractors" section for more detail.
+    * There is a `default` class method with a lazily created global default.
   * `Temporalio::Worker::WorkflowTaskExecutor::ThreadPool` that accepts a thread pool which defaults to max threads unbounded.
+    * This is the executor to use to not use "Ractors".
     * There is a `default` class method with a lazily created global default.
     * ❓ Is this an acceptable default?
 Python uses `[Etc.nprocessors, 4].max` as the max threads, but we figure it can be unbounded here and remain bounded by the Core `max_concurrent_workflow_tasks` (TODO: expose this, it was left off in `main`).
     * ❓ Should the default share the same thread pool as activity executor?
-  * `Temporalio::Worker::WorkflowTaskExecutor::Ractor` that runs workflows as Ractors.
-    * There is a `default` class method with a lazily created global default.
-    * See "Ractors" section for more detail.
 * Worker option called `workflow_task_executor` will exist that accepts this.
-  * ❓ What is the default here?
-We want Ractors for safety but they are experimental.
+  * Defaults to `Ractor` implementation.
 See the "Ractors" section.
-Maybe for now require that users provide this value?
-Or default to Ractors?
 * 💭 Why not hide some of this and just accept some worker options that govern them?
   * There is some value in reusing this across workers.
   * _Technically_ users may want to customize task running, but we should strongly discourage it.